KruttikaBhat/BrainVita/README.md

 # BrainVita
 It's a game written using the PyGame library.
+This was a project done as part of the course Operating Systems.